 - DO NOT request or demand that the student miss any classes in order to work.
 Supervisors are encouraged to be as flexible as possible with work hours and students’ class schedules.
 Students are here for academic reasons FIRST!

 - See that each student employee’s hours are reported accurately and the work performed is satisfactory.
-The supervisor’s electronic signature on a time card is verification the student worked the hours submitted.
+The supervisor’s electronic signature is verification the student worked the hours submitted.

 Student employees may be required to sign a student confidentiality statement.
 The statement states that students understand that they have the responsibility to keep any and all information seen or heard in the performance of their duties confidential.
 Student employees may not copy, remove, or allow unauthorized access to institutional documents, files, or mailing lists.